Izenda7Series/Angular2Starterkit/README.md

  :warning: **The Angular2Starterkit is designed for demonstration purposes and should not be used as an “as-is” fully-integrated solution.
 You can use the kit for reference or a baseline but ensure that security and customization meet the standards of your company.**

- :note: **The Izenda configuration database script provided is currently configured for Version 2.6.20 of Izenda.**
+ :warning: **The Izenda configuration database script provided is currently configured for version 3.7.0 of Izenda.**

 ## Installation